 2. Roll your head around to your other shoulder.

 4. Repeat 10 times.

 You Might Also Like:

 Thank you for taking time out of your busy day to visit us.
+We hope you stay active while travelling and wish you safe travels.
 Wishing you good health.
-Enjoy staying active!!
+Enjoy staying active!